-SOURCE: Fiscal 2008-2012, Office of the Comptroller; fiscal 2013, Executive Office for Administration and Finance.
+SOURCE: Fiscal 2009-2012, Office of the Comptroller; fiscal 2013 and 2014, Executive Office for Administration and Finance.
 Enrollment, Executive Office of Health and Human Services.

 Commonwealth Health Insurance Connector Authority.
 State health care reform legislation enacted in 2006 created the Commonwealth Health Insurance Connector Authority (Health Connector) to, among other things, administer the Commonwealth Care program, a subsidized health insurance coverage program for adults whose income is up to 300% of the federal poverty level and who do not have access to minimally subsidized employer-sponsored insurance or other public coverage.
 Commonwealth Care began enrolling individuals on October 1, 2006.
 In addition, the Health Connector administers the Commonwealth Choice program, a non-subsidized program providing health insurance coverage options to individuals ineligible for subsidies and to Massachusetts-based small employers.
+Most of the funding to support these programs is paid out of the Commonwealth Care Trust Fund (CCTF) which is supported by the General Fund and other dedicated revenue sources,

-Projected fiscal 2013 spending is \$835 million for both the federally reimbursable and non-reimbursable populations in Commonwealth Care, the Patient Centered Medical Home Initiative, risk sharing, a small business wellness subsidy, and administrative costs.
-The fiscal 2013 budget includes \$103 million to provide coverage for approximately 27,000 Commonwealth Care members who are not eligible for federal reimbursement.
-An additional \$705 million assumes enrollment of approximately 170,000 Commonwealth Care members who are eligible for federal reimbursement.
-Also included in the fiscal 2013 budget is \$0.5 million to fund a program enacted in 2010 that permits the Connector to offer 15% premium rebates for certain small businesses that purchase coverage through Commonwealth Choice and set up wellness programs for their employees.
-The fiscal 2013 budget also provides \$30 million to support the Health Safety Net Trust Fund.
+Fiscal 2013 spending is projected to have been \$823.2 million for both the federally reimbursable and non-reimbursable populations in Commonwealth Care, the Patient Centered Medical Home Initiative, risk sharing, a small business wellness subsidy, and administrative costs.
+Fiscal 2013 spending includes \$106.6 million to provide coverage for approximately 28,000 Commonwealth Care members who are not eligible for federal reimbursement.
+An additional \$694.4 million covered enrollment of approximately 180,000 Commonwealth Care members who are eligible for federal reimbursement.
+Also included in fiscal 2013 spending is \$0.5 million to fund a program enacted in 2010 that permits the Health Connector to offer 15% premium rebates for certain small businesses that purchase coverage through Commonwealth Choice and set up wellness programs for their employees.
+In fiscal 2013 there was also a transfer of \$30 million from the Commonwealth Care Trust Fund to support the Health Safety Net Trust Fund.

 The first half of fiscal 2014 will operate with the current Commonwealth Care and Commonwealth Choice programs.
-In the second half of fiscal 2014 (January, 2014 onwards), the Health Connector will administer the Commonwealth's Health Insurance Exchange ("Exchange").
+In the second half of fiscal 2014 (January, 2014 and beyond), the Health Connector will administer the Commonwealth's Health Insurance Exchange ("Exchange").
 As the Commonwealth's Exchange, the Health Connector will offer qualified health plans (QHPs) to individuals and small businesses.
 Individuals with incomes under 400% of the federal poverty level (FPL) will be eligible for federal tax credits, and certain small businesses shopping through the Exchange will have access to small business health care tax credits.
-Individuals with incomes between 133% and 300% FPL, as well as certain Aliens with Special Status (AWSS) with incomes between 0% and 300% FPL will have access to additional state and federal subsidies.
-The goal is to account for the difference in cost
+Individuals with incomes between 133% and 300% FPL, as well as certain Aliens with Special Status (AWSS) with incomes between 0% and